Dear readers of ADxS.org, please forgive the disruption.

 See stress benefits of listlessness.

 4.25.
-Stress benefits from feeling overwhelmed
+Stress benefits of feeling overwhelmed

 4.26.
 Time estimation error as a stress benefit sequence